NewSpring/Holtzman/README.md

   </a>
 </p>

-# Apollos - Give
+# Apollos - Core

-The generous side of Apollos.
+The internal core of Apollos applications

 ## Who was Apollos?